Geocentrism

-In astronomy, the geocentric model (also known as geocentrism, often exemplified specifically by the Ptolemaic system) is a superseded description of the Universe with Earth at the center.
-Under most geocentric models, the Sun, Moon, stars, and planets all orbit Earth.
-The geocentric model was the predominant description of the cosmos in many European ancient civilizations, such as those of Aristotle in Classical Greece and Ptolemy in Roman Egypt.
-Ptolemy’s geocentric model was adopted and refined during the Islamic Golden Age, which Muslims believed correlated with the teachings of Islam.
+Geocentrism is a superseded astronomical model description of the Universe with Earth at the center.
+It is also known as the geocentric model, often exemplified specifically by the Ptolemaic system.
+Under most geocentric models, the Sun, the Moon, stars, and planets all orbit Earth.
+The geocentric model was the predominant description of the cosmos in many European ancient civilizations, such as those of Aristotle in Classical Greece and Ptolemy in Roman Egypt, as well as during the Islamic Golden Age.